12+

 What do cultural researchers note as specific features of the Russian mentality?

-Russia has made a huge contribution to the history of world culture.
-Its significance cannot be underestimated.
-Hardly words and superlatives can give a clear idea of the role of our country in the global cultural process.
-It can be comprehended only by careful and thoughtful study.
-Together we are going to find information about the process of origin, the ways of formation and achievements of the Russian civilization for more than 1000-year history of its existence.
+Russia has made an enormous (огромный) contribution to world culture.
+Its significance cannot be overestimated (переоценить).
+Words and superlatives hardly do justice (не передают) to our country’s role in the global cultural process.
+It can only be fully understood through careful and thoughtful study.
+Together, we will explore information about the origins, development (формирование), and achievements of Russian civilization over its more than 1,000-year history.

-The fundamental principle of the national culture of the Russian people, as with all peoples, is language.
-Many works of fiction have been created in Russian, which have become world classics, many inventions and scientific discoveries, including great ones, are described.
-The works of all great thinkers, almost all scientific literature, basic creeds, all world classics of fiction, drama, musical and literary works, and cinema have been translated into Russian from other languages.
+The fundamental principle of Russian national culture is language.
+Countless (бесчисленные) works of fiction written in Russian have become world classics, and many inventions and scientific discoveries, including groundbreaking ones (передовые открытия), are documented (описаны) in Russian.
+The works of all great thinkers, almost all scientific literature, foundational (основные) religious texts, and world classics of fiction, drama, music, literature, and cinema have been translated into Russian from other languages.

 Orthodoxy as the Spiritual and Moral Core of Russian Civilization